-With a marketing automation software, you’d be able to get a 360° view of your customers - whether visitor X is a first time visitor or a new customer, or someone who has already been interested in your products, or is a regular customer.
+With marketing automation software, you’d be able to get a 360° view of your customers - whether visitor X is a first-time visitor or a new customer, or someone who has already been interested in your products or is a regular customer.

 If you run an identical and standard campaign for all your customers, it’s going to negatively impact your marketing results.

 As an example, take email campaigns.
 If you see a low open rate, then the cause could be a non-personalized subject line.
 Also, launching the campaign at the wrong time and/or to the wrong audience could again cost you handsomely.

 After all, would you still continue to do business with a brand if after you just purchased a product, they send you a ‘Miss You’ email?

 So, if you see a low click-through rate, then understand that it is sans tailored content and sans tailored product recommendations.
 Not paying attention soon enough can lead to increased unsubscribers.